Farmers Market Perfect for Micro-Entrepreneurs

 The Rockingham Farmers’ Market is run by the Richmond County Farmers Market Association and has been in existence for many years.
 The rules of the organization encourage farmers and gardeners to be the producers of most of the product sold, providing the buyers the “face” of their food production, which is an idea that has gained popularity.

 Local artisans and food entrepreneurs also are required to make the things that are sold, to prevent resale of purchased goods.
-These rules add a lot of authenticity to a farmers’ market, and one reason they are so popular.
-Last year they changed their rules to allow vendors to attend the market from any county in North or South Carolina that is adjacent to Richmond County.
+These rules add a lot of authenticity to a farmers’ market, and are one reason they are so popular.
+Last year the Association changed their rules to allow vendors to attend the market from any county in North or South Carolina that is adjacent to Richmond County.

 Increasingly, farmers’ markets have been a place to build community, to meet your neighbor and to promote a social cause or idea.
 It is no longer the only way to purchase local produce, as many restaurants and grocery stores strive to “buy local,” but it is a great way to support local business and micro-entrepreneurs.
 Most of the farmers’ market food was picked the same day as the market or the day before, so it is uber fresh.

 It is possible to grow produce, flowers and plants for a market in a small space and there is very little risk involved for the micro-entrepreneur or market gardener.
 The Rockingham Farmers’ Market charged only $25 per year last year to Richmond County residents.
 There is no requirement to come each week, as in some large markets.
 Someone who is creative could make enough baked goods, crafts or jewelry to sell at the market and make a good profit.